Our Falls Vision | Stop all ambulance call-outs to minor and non-injury falls

 And the cost to the NHS?
 Falls are estimated to cost the NHS more than £2.3 billion per year…

-NHS organisations, ICSs, Ambulance Trusts, UCR and Falls Response teams across the country are implementing the Raizer Lifting Chair to reduce ambulance callouts and hospital admissions, improve the patient and staff experience, and reduce system cost and pressure.
+NHS organisations, ICSs, Ambulance Trusts, UCR and Falls Response teams across the country are implementing HelpFall and Raizer Lifting Chairs to reduce ambulance callouts and hospital admissions, improve the patient and staff experience, and reduce system cost and pressure.

 Reduce Ambulance Callouts and Hospital Admissions

-By using non-ambulance resource such as CFRs or UCR Teams to respond to non-injury and minor injury falls, Ambulances can get to category 1 and 2 callouts sooner.
+By using non-ambulance resources such as CFRs or UCR Teams to respond to non-injury and minor injury falls, Ambulances can get to category 1 and 2 callouts sooner.

 Improve the patient and staff experience